-This prospectus includes forward-looking statements.
-The forward-looking statements are contained principally in the sections entitled "Prospectus Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business."
+This Annual Report on Form 10-K, or this Form 10-K, includes forward-looking statements.
 These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other important factors which may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- § our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations, and/or warnings in the label of an approved product candidate; - § our plans to commercialize our product candidates; - the size and growth potential of the markets for our product candidates, and our ability to service those markets; - § our ability to develop sales and marketing capabilities, whether alone or with potential future collaborators: - § the rate and degree of market acceptance of our product candidates; - the outcome of any patent infringement or other litigation that may be brought against us, including the ongoing Purdue litigation; - § our ability to attract collaborators with development, regulatory and commercialization expertise; - \$ the success, cost and timing of our product development activities, studies and clinical trials; - § our ability to obtain funding for our operations beyond this offering; - § regulatory developments in the United States and foreign countries; - § our ability to operate our business without infringing the intellectual property rights of others; - the performance of our third-party suppliers and manufacturers; - § the success of competing products that are or become available: - § the loss of key scientific or management personnel; - § our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act; - § our use of proceeds from this offering; - \$ the accuracy of our estimates regarding expenses, future revenue, capital requirements and need for additional financing; and - § our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for our product candidates.
+- our ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations, and/or warnings in the product label of an approved product candidate; - our plans to commercialize our product candidates; the size and growth potential of the markets for our product candidates, and our ability to service those markets; - our ability to develop sales and marketing capabilities, whether alone or with potential future collaborators; the rate and degree of market acceptance of our product candidates; - · the outcome of any litigation that may be brought against us; - our ability to attract collaborators with development, regulatory and commercialization expertise; - the success, cost and timing of our product development activities, studies and clinical trials; - our ability to obtain funding for our operations; - · regulatory developments in the United States and foreign countries; - · our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for our product candidates; - our ability to operate our business without infringing the intellectual property rights of others; - · the performance of our third-party suppliers and manufacturers; - · the success of competing products that are or become available; - the loss of key scientific or management personnel; - · our expectations regarding the period during which we qualify as an emerging growth company under the Jumpstart our Business Startups Act of 2012, or the JOBS Act; and - · the accuracy of our estimates regarding expenses, future revenue, capital requirements and need for additional financing.

 In some cases, you can identify these statements by terms such as "anticipate," "believe," "could," "estimate," "expects," "intend," "may," "plan," "potential," "predict," "project," "should," "will," "would" or the negative of those terms, and similar expressions.
-These forward-looking statements reflect our management's beliefs and views with respect to future events and are based on estimates and assumptions as of the date of this prospectus and are subject to risks and uncertainties.
+These forward-looking statements reflect our management's beliefs and views with respect to future events and are based on estimates and assumptions as of the date of this Form 10-K and are subject to risks and uncertainties.
 We discuss many of these risks in greater detail under the heading "Risk Factors."
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-The Private Securities Litigation Reform Act of 1995 and Section 27A of the Securities Act do not protect any forward-looking statements that we make in connection with this offering.
-Any forward-looking statements that we make in this prospectus speak only as of the date of such statement, and we undertake no obligation to update such statements to reflect events or circumstances after the date of this prospectus or to reflect the occurrence of unanticipated events.
+Any forward-looking statements that we make in this Form 10-K speak only as of the date of such statement, and we undertake no obligation to update such statements to reflect events or circumstances after the date of this Form 10-K or to reflect the occurrence of unanticipated events.
 Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance, unless expressed as such, and should only be viewed as historical data.